Chairman’s statement

 Comment on results

-The increase in 2023 export revenue is driven by higher export sales in Sensors and Effectors, especially for land environment customers of Chess and naval customers of SEA.
+The increase in 2025 export revenue is driven by higher export sales in Sensors and Effectors, especially for naval customers of SEA and ELAC SONAR.